lorry2018/minimajs/README.md

 ### How to use the log to find something wrong

-Keep in mind, you can get the details information from log.log file in the root directory of the runtime.
+Keep in mind, you can use the log.log file in the root directory to get the details information of the minimajs framework to resolve problems in the runtime.

 ## About